The Quillan Games

 The Quillan Games is the seventh book in D.J.
 Machale's Pendragon book series.
 The book takes place after The Rivers of Zadaa and was released on May 16, 2006 in Canada and the US.
 It was released on November 16, 2006 in the United Kingdom, Australia, New Zealand and in other countries.

-Territory
+Setting

 The story takes place on a territory called Quillan, in the city of Rune, whose population live dreary lives under the rule of the megacorporation "BLOK".
 Many people gamble on the eponymous games in hope of a better life; but may lose their lives, their families, or their professions if the bet fails.
 The games' celebrity players are called 'challengers', and often kill each other during the competition.

 Plot summary

 Like the other Pendragon books, The Quillan Games follows protagonist Bobby Pendragon's adventures on Quillan, while showing his friends Mark Dimond and Courtney Chetwynde on their home territory of Second Earth.